-39 The deforestation rate is calculated as average for 2012-2016 using data of Hansen et al. (2013) updated until 2016 http://earthenginepartners.appspot.com/science-2013-global-forest/download v1.4.html
+39 The deforestation rate is calculated as average for 2012-2016 using data of Hansen et al. (2013) updated until 2016 http://earthenginepartners.appspot.com/science-2013-global-forest/download_v1.4.html

 40 Total area currently covered by the woodlands and wooded savannah in the Gourma area is approximately 4,012-4,033 ha (Global Forest Watch 2016).
 Based on the data of Global Forest Watch (2016) for 2000-2016 average annual deforestation rate (actually, loss of tree cover) in the project area the tree cover loss in the area before 2012 was very low (less than 1 ha annually), after 2012 it increased 4 times up to 4.1 ha annually in 2012-2016.
 Given this rate, for 6 years without the project the total area of deforested woodlands in the Gourma area will be about 24.6 ha.
 The deforested area is turned mainly into degraded woodlands and sometimes to agriculture.
-With the project investments in community-based sustainable woodland management and restoration (Output 3.1) the deforestation rate is projected to decrease to 1 ha/year in average during first three years of the project and then to zero after the midterm (due to community woodland restoration and forest reserve projects).
+With the project investments in community-based sustainable woodland management and restoration (Output 3.1) the deforestation rate is projected to decrease to 1 ha/year in average during first three years of the project and then to zero after the mid-term (due to community woodland restoration and forest reserve projects).
 Thus, with the project deforested woodland and wooded savannah area is estimated in only 3 ha for the project life time (2018-2024).
-About 65% of the area under the project planned SFM and SLM interventions (447,000 ha, Component 3) is covered by shrub savannah that takes approximately 290,550 ha of the area .
-Annually about 1.3% of the shrub savannah is destroyed by bush fires (~3,780 ha).
-Thus, we assumed that without project interventions about 22,680 ha of the shrub savannah will be burned and finally degraded for the nearest 6 years, decreasing the total area of the savannah to 267,870 ha.
-The project interventions will likely to decrease annually burned area by 50% (Output 3.1) with cumulative degradation of the shrub savannah equal to 11,380 ha for 6 years of the project.
-Thus, the total area of the savannah is projected to remain healthy with the project interventions is 279,170 ha.
-These inputs were used as basis for calculation of carbon benefits provided by the project with the FAO Ex-Ante Carbon Balance Tool (ExAct Tool) with following parameters Climate - Tropical Dry: Soil - Sandy Soil: Forest type - Tropical Dry Forest (Type 3) and Tropical Shrubland (Type 4).
-Given that restored and protected degraded woodlands and shrub savannah will need about 10 years to mature the direct GHG emissions avoided in the result of the project will be at least 2,460,696 tCO2eq based on the 10-year life time period.
-See Annex S. Calculation Basis for the Estimated
+These inputs were used as basis for calculation of carbon benefits provided by the project with the FAO Ex-Ante Carbon Balance Tool (ExAct Tool): current minimal area of woodlands - 4,012 ha; loss of tree cover without the project - 24.6 ha; loss of tree cover with the project - 3 ha; Climate - Tropical Dry; Soil - Sandy Soil; Forest type - Tropical Dry Forest.
+Given that restored and protected degraded woodlands will need about 10 years to mature the direct GHG emissions avoided in the result of the project will be at least 6,659 tCO2eq based on the 10-year life time period.
+See Annex S. Calculation Basis for the Estimated Direct GHG Emissions Avoided in the project framework and Annex S1.
+FAO Ex-Act Tool for other details